microsoft/live-share-sdk/packages/live-share-turbo/README.md

 ## Introduction

 There are two clients that you may use depending on your scenario: `LiveShareTurboClient` for Live Share, and `AzureTurboClient` for Azure Fluid Relay.
 These are used for connecting to Fluid sessions, and are structured differently than the more traditional `LiveShareClient` and `AzureClient` respectively.

-The Fluid data objects that are compatible out of the box are as follows:

-- `TurboSharedMap` from the `fluid-framework` package.
-- `TurboLivePresence` from the `@microsoft/live-share` package.
-- `TurboLiveState` from the `@microsoft/live-share` package.
-- `TurboLiveEvent` from the `@microsoft/live-share` package.
-- `TurboLiveTimer` from the `@microsoft/live-share` package.
-- `TurboLiveMediaSession` from the `@microsoft/live-share-media` package.
-- `TurboLiveCanvas` from the `@microsoft/live-share-canvas` package.

-For each of these objects, you can initialize them using `Turbo*.create(client, uniqueKey, onFirstInitialize)`, where `onFirstInitialize` is optional.
-Each of the `Turbo*` classes conform to the primary interfaces for their `Shared*` or `Turbo*` counterparts, such as `sharedMap.set(key, value)` or `livePresence.initialize()`.

-If you want to use a Fluid object that is not included in this list, such as `SharedTree`, then you can make a class that extends `TurboDataObject` and follow the patterns established by the other `Turbo*` classes.
+These clients expose a `.getDDS` function, which under the hood uses `TurboObjectManager` to dynamically get or create a given DDS.
+It also exposes a default `SharedMap` called `stateMap`, which you can use in your application to track basic app state.

 ### How this package compares against vanilla Fluid / Live Share

 Normally with Fluid you must define the DDS objects you want to use up front in the `ContainerSchema`.
 We've had feedback that this is rigid and makes it harder to add new features over time.
-What was cool about the React package is that you don't need to do that by abstracting out some of the more powerful but verbose aspects of Fluid.
+What was cool about the React package is that you don't need to do that (though you can) by abstracting out some of the more powerful but verbose aspects of Fluid.

 The following example shows how you might build a synchronized counter using vanilla Fluid Framework: